Mission Team Instructions

 (2) Do not wander off by yourself while you are in the mission field.

 Why?
 Because, even though you are reasonably safe with our group, a lone Mitiki is at great risk.

 (3) Ladies, do not wear clothing that is fitting for prostitutes.
 (Short shorts or dresses & low cut shirts)

 Why?
 1 Timothy 2:9 I also want the women to dress modestly, with decency and propriety… We want to be a shining light for Christ and not be a stumbling block for our brothers and sisters, or set ourselves up for disaster with those who seek after things that are not fitting.
-In this culture women wearing short shorts means that they are available for guys to have.
-Also, in the tropics, serious sunburn is what happens to fair skin that is exposed.
+In this culture women wearing short shorts means they are available for guys to have.
+Also, in the tropics, bug bites and serious sunburn is what happens to fair skin that is exposed.

 (4) Do not plan to come and build a house in a week.